Equivariant infinite loop space theory, the space level story: Introduction

-The weak equivalences between genuine $G$-spectra are again nonequivariant equivalences on fixed point spectra.
-However, since suspending and looping with respect to the spheres $S^V$ does not commute with passage to $H$-fixed points when the action of $G$ on $V$ is nontrivial, the $H$-fixed spectra retain homotopical information about the representations of $G$.
-That information is encoded in the notion of equivalence of genuine $G$-spectra.
-One can also restrict attention to subclasses of representations and obtain a plethora of kinds of $G$-spectra intermediate between the naive ones (indexed only on trivial representations) and the genuine ones (indexed on all finite dimensional representations).
+Since suspending and looping with respect to the spheres $S^V$ does not commute with passage to $H$-fixed points when the action of $G$ on $V$ is nontrivial, the $H$-fixed spectra retain homotopical information about the representations of $G$.
+That information is encoded in the notion of equivalence just given.
+One can also restrict attention to subclasses of representations and obtain a plethora of kinds of $G$-spectra intermediate between the classical ones (indexed only on trivial representations) and the genuine ones (indexed on all finite dimensional representations).

+We shall refer to ``genuine" structures when dealing with structures that relate to deloopings with respect to all finite-dimensional representations, not just the trivial ones.
+To simplify the exposition, we shall assume that $G$ is finite until \autoref{general}.
+There we shall make clear that everything that comes earlier works just as well for compact Lie groups, provided that we restrict attention everywhere to representations whose isotropy groups $H$ are of finite index in $G$.

-Our focus is on finite groups $G$ and equivariant infinite loop space machines whose inputs are $G$-spaces $X$ with extra structure and whose outputs are genuine $\OM$-$G$-spectra whose zeroth spaces are equivariant group completions of $X$.
-The two nonequivariant machines in most common use are those of Segal \cite{Seg} and the senior author \cite{MayGeo}, and we call these the Segal and operadic machines.
-The Segal machine was generalized equivariantly in \cite{Shim} and the operadic machine was generalized equivariantly in \cite{CW} and more recently in \cite{GM3}, which can be viewed in part as a prequel to this paper.
-We study these equivariant generalizations of the Segal and operadic infinite loop space machines and prove that when fed equivalent data they produce equivalent output.
+Thus, with $G$ finite, our main theme is equivariant infinite loop space machines whose inputs are $G$-spaces $X$ with extra structure and whose outputs are genuine $\OM$-$G$-spectra whose zeroth spaces are equivariant ``group completions" of $X$.
+We recall the homological definition of a group completion of a (homotopy associative and commutative) Hopf space in \autoref{gpcomp}, and we explain how unique such a group completion is in \autoref{CCMT}.
+We recall the corresponding homological definition of a group completion of a Hopf $G$-space in \autoref{Defngpcomp}.

+Nonequivariantly, infinite loop space machines give a ``recognition principle'', the point of which is to recognize what extra structure on a Hopf space $X$ is sufficient to ensure that its group completion is an infinite loop space and to do so in a way that facilitates concrete calculations.
+One machine is the operadic one developed by the first author in \cite{MayGeo} and another is the approach using $\GA$-spaces introduced by Segal in \cite{Seg}.
+The opposite category of Segal's $\GA$ is the category $\sF$ (denoted elsewhere as $\bf{Fin}_*$) of finite based sets, and we shall call $\GA$-spaces $\sF$-spaces.
+We require them to take values in the category $\sT$ of nondegenerately based spaces when applying infinite loop space machines.\footnote{We warn the reader that when revising this paper in 2021, we found several previously unnoticed subtleties in the verification that basepoints are nondegenerate, hence we have been much more careful about basepoints in the current version.}